christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 Romantics are proudly irrational ("love is too abstract"); classicists are skeptics who believe anything can be broken down and analyzed.

 1. **Intuition vs. Analysis**: Romantics believe love comes naturally and defies rational explanation, and that attempts to study it will destroy it.
 Classicists are skeptical of their feelings and think breaking love down to its basic components means you can improve it.
 2. **Spontaneity vs. Education**: Romantics encourage following your impulses.
 You can't learn or force what comes naturally.
-Classicists belive that training is vital to any kind of success, though the current state of education may be imperfect.
+Classicists believe that training is vital to any kind of success, though the current state of education may be imperfect.
 Even basic needs can be better satisfied by being studied.
 3. **Honesty vs. Politeness**: Romantics believe authenticity is vital, and try to fully express what they truly feel.
 Classicists believe a polite filter is important to suppress rude impulsive fleeting thoughts that might destroy relationships.
 4. **Idealism vs. Realism**: Romantics are idealists and see the potential of the best their relationship could be, which leaves them disappointed in the present.
 Classicists are realists and see their relationships could be a lot worse, which helps them appreciate how things are in the moment.
 5. **Earnestness vs. Irony**: Romantics try to be earnestly ideal.
 Admission through irony that them or their partner is messed up is seen as defeatist.
 Classicists see cheerful ironic humor as a good starting point to cope in an imperfect world.
 6. **The Rare vs. The Everyday**: Romantics seek the exotic and rare.
 They like thinking of every part of their relationship as special and uniquely amazing.
-Classicists welcome routine as a defence against chaos.
+Classicists welcome routine as a defense against chaos.
 They see the charm of doing the laundry.
 7. **Purity vs. Ambivalence**: Romantics believe partners should love everything about each other or break up without compromising.
 Classicists don't believe things can be either entirely good or entirely bad.

 > Both Romantic and Classical orientations have important truths to impart.
 Neither is wholly right or wrong.
 They need to be balanced.
 And none of us are in any case ever simply one or the other...at this point in history, it might be the Classical attitude whose distinctive claims and wisdom we need to listen to the most intently.